 Membership Categories and Criteria for Memberships

 UPCA has a number of categories of membership, members usually join us when they first begin training on a UPCA Accredited Training Programme and become Student members.
-When they complete the theoretical part of their training, they can apply to become Non-Accredited Clinical Members.
+When students are approved to begin clinical practice or a placement, they upgrade to become Trainee members.
+Then when they complete the theoretical part of their training, they can apply to become Non-Accredited Clinical Members.
 Finally, when all of the supervised client hours and other practice elements have been completed and the member has fully qualified and graduated, they apply to become Accredited Clinical Members.
-Accredited members can also apply to be registered with UKCP at this point.
+Accredited Clinical members can also apply to be registered with UKCP at this point.

 Non-Accredited Clinical Membership

 Open to graduates from an accredited UPCA psychotherapy or psychotherapeutic training programme, who have not yet met the full requirements of the programme and training, or fulfilled the necessary criteria for registration.

 Open to graduates from a UPCA accredited, psychotherapy and psychotherapeutic counselling training programmes.
 Graduates will have completed all requirements of the programme and training, and fulfilled the necessary criteria for registration.